 ProtonVPN has created a custom software client for Windows.
 It is easy to install and use.
 It will have you connected to their VPN network in just a couple of clicks.
 The client allows you to connect directly to your destination server or increase your privacy by first multi-hopping through their Secure Core network.
 It also includes DNS leak protection and a VPN kill switch.
 They also provide access to other devices like Mac OS X, Linux, Android, and iOS through custom software and have guides to help you with these in the support area of their website.
 You can even connect your Tomato or Asus-WRT router to their network.

 ProtoVPN has a support area on their website with general information about their service features.
 It also has guides to help you connect to their service.
 They have a social media presence on Facebook, Twitter, and Reddit.
 You can also make support requests via email.

 - They have an excellent, easy to use client for Windows.

 - Their Secure Core network that allows you to increase your privacy though a multi-hopping connection.

-- Five simultaneous logins if you subscribe to the ProtonVPN Plus Plan.
+- From 2 to 10 simultaneous logins if you subscribe to a ProtonVPN paid plan.

-- Advanced features like a kill switch and DNS leak protection in their custom Windows software.
+- Advanced features like a kill switch and DNS leak protection.

 Ideas to improve the service: